PubInv/ATX-Preemie/incubator/STORIES.md

 Prove that I can read the temperature effectively with the remote transistor -- done before.

+## May 6th

+I had everything working on the breadboard.
+At great pain, I soldered it all together to make it more sturdy, and I was never able to get it to work.
+At first, I wired the MOSFET in backwards.
+Then I carefully desoldered, and soldered it back in --- AGAIN incorrectly.
+I must be really slipping.
+But it still didn't work.
+Then I desoldered THAT, and tried a fresh MOSFET.
+That did NOT appear to switch current to the load, though it converted 5 amps to heat inside the MOSFET!
+I assume it is damaged, I couldn't find any problem with the solder joints.
+I have ordered more MOSFETS but am not considering building a physical-relay based solution -- a relay came with my ARDX.
+Once again I will breadboard it first, then see if I can solder it together --- I don't want to go the Mini Make Faire with a breadboard solution.

 ## Construct working prototype - done

 I now need to do this.
 I have the basic circuit breadboarded, but it is impossible to tie the heat blanket into the